Unit 2 Ferry Wharf

-Whether you apply via a job board advert, through social media or direct to a company, there are still basic rules to follow!
+Whether you apply via a job board advert, through social media or directly to a company, there are still basic rules to follow!

-- Cover letters are still a great way to differentiate your application from the competition but they should be concise and specific to the job you are applying for.
+- Cover letters are still important to differentiate your application from the competition.
+However, they should be concise and specific to the job you are applying for.
 This also applies to the profile on the CV which should be tailored to each application.

 - Sending your CV en masse whether suitable for the role or not, does not work and is not a route to success.